HowToDoInJava

 System Properties

-If you are creating CLASSPATH for the first time, you need to specify the name for Variable Name in the Windows 10.
-Use '.' (dot) to denote current directory.
+If you are creating CLASSPATH for the first time, you need to specify the name for the variable name in Windows 10.
+Use ‘.’ (dot) to denote the current directory.

 2. Setting CLASSPATH from Command Line

 Use -classpath argument to set classpath from command prompt/console.
-Use below given commands to set classpath for different requirements.
+Use the following command to set the classpath for different requirements.

 Let’s say we have a folder named dependency where JAR files and other classes are placed.